rob006-software/yii2-app-extended/README.md

 example personal keys or configuration specific for a particular server.
 In `config` directory you can find a set of config files prefixed by `-local.php` - these files are designed for storing such a configuration.
-These local configs are added to `.gitignore` and never will be pushed to source code repository, so you can safely use it for override some general config.
-For example `config/web-local.php` will override some settings from `config/web.php` (see [ArrayHelper::merge()](https://www.yiiframework.com/doc-2.0/guide-helper-array.html#merging-arrays) for more details).
-Then `config/web.php` contains general configuration of web application shared with all installations and `config/web-local.php` contains configuration specific only for local installation.
+These local configs are added to `.gitignore` and never will be pushed to source code repository, so you can safely use it to override some general config.
+You can use `config/3-local.php` to override some general config.

 In `config/templates` directory you can find templates for local config files.
 On first run `composer install` these files will be copied to `config` directory.
 You can edit these templates to adjust default content of